 What We Look For

-Your grades and test scores are the greatest factors in our decision, but we seek students who are also well-rounded and involved outside of the classroom.
-The following five criteria are the primary components of our admission decision.
+Your grades and test scores are the greatest factors in our decision making process, but we seek students who are also well-rounded and involved outside of the classroom.
+The following five criteria are the components of our admission decision.

 1. Course Work